 - Copy of Passport

 - Four current color "passport size" photographs

 - Letter of Good Conduct from you local Police (Criminal Record Certificate)

 - Student Declaration of responsibility for the accuracy of information provided, acceptance of New York College rules and regulations (Student Declaration Form)

 - Parent Declaration of acceptance of responsibility for the student’s financial (Parent Declaration Form)

-- International Health Insurance (This is arranged by New York College)
+- International Health Insurance (This is arranged by the student)

 - Your home address, phone & fax numbers, and person to be contacted in case of emergency

 - Payment of full tuition and housing for 1 year minimum (if you are not staying in NYC housing, please provide proof of your local address).